phaxio/phaxio-dotnet/Docs/README-vb.md

 At the heart of the Phaxio API is the ability to send a fax:

     Dim pdf = New FileInfo("form1234.pdf")
-    Dim faxId = phaxio.SendFax("8088675309", pdf)
+    Dim fax = phaxio.CreateFax()
+    fax.Send("8088675309", pdf)

-This returns a string id that you can use to reference your fax later.
+The Fax object now has its Id field set that you can use to reference your fax later.
 Well, now, wasn't that simple?

 You can customize how this sends by passing in a FaxOptions object:

     Dim options = New FaxOptions With {.CallerId = "2125552368"}
-    Dim faxId = phaxio.SendFax("8088675309", pdf, options)
+    fax.Send("8088675309", pdf, options)

 If you have more than one file, you can pass in a list and Phaxio will concatenate them into one fax:

     Dim pdf1 = New FileInfo("form1234.pdf")
     Dim pdf2 = New FileInfo("form4321.pdf")
-    Dim faxId = phaxio.SendFax("8088675309", New List(Of FileInfo) From {pdf1, pdf2})
+    fax.Send("8088675309", New List(Of FileInfo) From {pdf1, pdf2})

 If you have a bunch of faxes going to one number, you might want to check out [batching](https://www.phaxio.com/docs/api/send/batching/).
 You first specify a batch delay in the FaxOptions.
 Then, you send as many faxes as you'd like to the number in question,